JeremyQuitos/CalculatorService/README.md

 -- Create a lambda function (.NET)

--- open console and navigate to directory/folder where you want to create the function (e.g. cd C:\Calculator)
+open console and navigate to directory/folder where you want to create the function (e.g. cd C:\Calculator)

--- dotnet new lambda.EmptyFunction --name <function name>
+run: dotnet new lambda.EmptyFunction --name [function name]

 -- Deploy a lambda function

--- open console and navigate to directory/folder where the function is (e.g. cd C:\Calculator\CalcAdd\src\CalcAdd)
+open console and navigate to directory/folder where the function is (e.g. cd C:\Calculator\CalcAdd\src\CalcAdd)

--- dotnet lambda deploy-function <function name>
+run: dotnet lambda deploy-function [function name]

 ---